-Mr. Moe is an "interested person" of NeXt Innovation as defined in the 1940 Act due to his positions as president, chief executive officer and chairman of the board of directors of NeXt Innovation and as a principal and chief investment officer of NeXt Asset Management, NeXt Innovation's investment adviser.
-Mr. Klein is an interested person due to his employment relationship with Ladenburg Thalmann & Co.
-Inc. and his financial relationship as a consultant with NeXt Innovation's investment adviser, NeXt Asset Management.
+Mr. Moe is an "interested person" of GSV Capital as defined in the 1940 Act due to his positions as president, chief executive officer and chairman of the board of directors of GSV Capital and as a principal and chief investment officer of GSV Asset Management, GSV Capital's investment adviser.
+Mr. Klein is an interested person due to his financial relationship as a consultant with GSV Capital's investment adviser, GSV Asset Management.

 Michael T. Moe has served as our president and chief executive officer and chairman of our board of directors since 2010 and is primarily responsible for overall investment strategies and portfolio management.
-In addition, Mr. Moe has served as co-founder, chief executive officer and chief investment officer of NeXt Asset Management since 2010.
-Mr. Moe also founded neXtup, a research firm focused on non-public rapidly-growing companies, in 2009.
+In addition, Mr. Moe has served as co-founder, chief executive officer and chief investment officer of GSV Asset Management since 2010.
+Mr. Moe also co-founded GSV Media, a research firm focused on non-public rapidly-growing companies, in 2009.
 Mr. Moe previously co-founded and served as chairman and chief executive officer of ThinkEquity Partners, an investment banking firm focusing on venture capital, entrepreneurial and emerging growth companies, from 2001 to 2008.
 Prior to founding ThinkEquity, Mr. Moe served as head of Global Growth Research at Merrill Lynch from 1998 to 2001, and before that served as head of Growth Research and Strategy at Montgomery Securities from 1995 to 1998.
-Mr. Moe is a past advisor for the Center for Innovation.
-He is also on the board of directors of SharesPost and a member of the Advisory Board of Institutional Venture Partners (IVP).
-In 2006, Mr. Moe published his first book, Finding the Next Starbucks: How to Identify and Invest in the Hot Stocks of Tomorrow (Penguin/Portfolio Books, 2006), which has gone through three printings and has been published in five different languages.
-Mr. Moe is currently a member of the board of directors of SharesPost, a private secondary market.
-Mr. Moe earned his BA in Political Science and Economics at the University of Minnesota.
+In 2006, Mr. Moe published his critically acclaimed book Finding the Next Starbucks: How to Identify and Invest in the Hot Stocks of Tomorrow (Penguin/Portfolio Books, 2006).
+Mr. Moe is currently a member of the board of directors of SharesPost, a private secondary market, and ePals, the worlds largest K-12 social learning network.
+He is also a member of the Advisory Board of Institutional Venture Partners (IVP).
+Mr. Moe earned his BA in Political Science and Economics at the University of Minnesota and is a CFA charter holder.
 Our board of directors has concluded that Mr. Moe's depth of experience in managerial positions in investment management, securities research and financial services, as well as his intimate knowledge of our business and operations, gives the board of directors valuable industry-specific knowledge and expertise on these and other matters, and that therefore he is qualified to serve as a member of our board of directors.